-Analyze your topic keeping in mind the characteristics of each of the seven forums in the community.
+Analyze your topic keeping in mind the characteristics of each forums in the community.

 Enter the forum you would like to post your discussion on and click on the "Add a new discussion topic" button in the top center of the page.